mickfuzz/phd4/_posts/thesis_chapters/2024-6-1-Introduction.md

 This process links back to my own feelings of entrapment, powerlessness and guilt after being involved with wider activist movements and projects.
 I want to be able to give detailed tools of critically analysis that do not paralyse but also do not unthinkingly evangelise social change in ways which may be unsafe or unrealistic.

-### Addressing and disambiguating definitions of agency in education

-Agency and autonomy have disputed, often inter-related definitions or are often ill defined in studies [@huang_autonomy_2013; @matusov_mapping_2016].

-Summary of what is in Ch.3

 ## Context of teaching and learning coding via game making